Canon 1D C vs Panasonic G85

 | WiFi |

 |Canon 1D C||Y||mono||mono||Y||Y||mini||2.0||-||-||-|

 |Canon 1D X Mark II||Y||mono||mono||Y||Y||mini||3.0||-||-||-|

 |Olympus E-M5 II||Y||stereo||mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the 1DC has a headphone jack, which is not present on the G85 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Canon 1D C (unlike the G85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D C and the Panasonic G85?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.